 Guest blogging can also help you get authority links that Google loves.
 However, don’t do it for links.
 Instead, focus on creating content that will help the readers.
 As long as you put the focus on the user, you’ll avoid keyword stuffing or sounding too promotional.

-Your ecommerce site is not only for attracting customers and making one-time sales.
-You can inspire and persuade customers to come back again and again.
+Your e-commerce website is not only for attracting customers and making one-time sales.
+You can inspire and persuade customers to come back, again and again.

 That’s what SEO is meant to be.
 Because real businesses that impact our lives aren’t built overnight, neither would they vanish within a week.
 They thrive because customers love them.

-What can you take away from this definitive guide to ecommerce SEO?
-And do you think there is a difference between SEO for your blog and for an online store?
+What can you take away from this definitive guide to e-commerce SEO?
+And, do you think there is a difference between search engine optimization for your blog and for an e-commerce site?